zarate/testf/README.txt

 c) Run an APK file (Android devices)

 ** Compiling the benchmark

+Requires Flex 4.5 (from Labs) and AIR 2.6

 If you want to add more tests or make some modifications, you are going to need to recompile.